 If you take the traditional route by obtaining a college degree first then you’re looking at a minimum of four years (it’s highly unlikely anyone’s going to promote you to management while you’re still taking midterms).

-Hitting target KPIs each month may not always be a sure guarantee for promotion either.
+Hitting target marketing KPIs each month may not always be a sure guarantee for promotion either.

 In fact, marketers who continually hit their KPIs shouldn’t necessarily be promoted to management, instead, they should just be compensated more as they’re far more valuable doing to work.